A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Introduction

 We establish the Rank Property in three settings, each requiring different techniques.

 \textbf{Free amalgamation classes.} If $\cF$ satisfies the \emph{free amalgamation property} (FAP) and the \emph{full extension property} (FEP), we prove RP (Theorem~\ref{every rank with extra caso general}).
 The proof constructs finite ``universal'' structures $H_n$ with $\rk(H_n)=n$, then builds countable structures of any prescribed rank $\gamma+n$ by amalgamating copies of previously constructed structures over $H_n$ as a \emph{kernel}.
 The free amalgamation property ensures that the leaves of the kernel construction are pairwise disconnected, which is essential for the upper bound on the rank.
-This covers the classes of finite graphs, finite hypergraphs, finite directed graphs, edge-colored structures, and, more generally, any class of finite structures in a finite relational language with no axioms beyond irreflexivity of non-unary relations (Corollary~\ref{examples FAP FEP}).
-In the language of Conant~\cite{conant-free-amalgamation}, these are the \emph{free amalgamation theories}, whose model-theoretic properties (NSOP$_4$, rosiness, 1-basedness when simple) have been extensively studied.
+This covers the classes of finite graphs, finite hypergraphs, finite directed graphs, edge-colored structures, and, more generally, any class of finite structures in a finite relational language with no axioms beyond irreflexivity of non-unary relations\footnote{By irreflexivity we mean that $R(x_0,\dots,x_{k-1})$ implies $x_i\neq x_j$ for $i\neq j$.
+This generalizes the usual notion for binary relations.} (Corollary~\ref{examples FAP FEP}).
+In the language of Conant~\cite{conant-free-amalgamation}, such classes give rise to \emph{free amalgamation theories}, whose model-theoretic properties (NSOP$_4$, rosiness, 1-basedness when simple) have been extensively studied.

 \textbf{Tournaments.} The class of finite tournaments has strong amalgamation but not FAP: every pair of vertices must receive a directed edge.
 Its Fra\"{\i}ss\'{e} limit is the generic countable tournament, classified by Lachlan~\cite{lachlan-tournaments}.
-We prove RP for tournaments (Corollary~\ref{tournament RP}) using a \emph{Cross-Piece Lemma} (Lemma~\ref{tournament cross piece}): if $T=A+B$ is an ordered sum of tournaments and $a\in A$, $z\in B$, then $\rk_T(\{a,z\})=0$.
-This provides the upper bound that replaces the disconnection between components in the FAP setting.
-The construction is formally parallel to the kernel amalgamation for graphs, with directed edges between leaves replacing the absence of edges.
+We prove RP for tournaments (Corollary~\ref{tournament RP}) by combining a \emph{Cross-Piece Bound} on kernel amalgamations (Lemma~\ref{tournament cross piece bound}) with a \emph{rigidity property} of the structures $H_n$ (Lemma~\ref{tournament rigidity corollary}), which forces realizations of certain types to lie inside $H_n$.
+These ingredients replace the disconnection between components in the FAP setting; the rest of the construction is formally parallel to the kernel amalgamation for graphs.